-What are the most common mistakes of yoga instructors?
+What are the most common mistakes of yoga teachers?
 We’ve all had a bad yoga class.
 Sometimes the mistakes or problems were obvious, and sometimes we just left with a vague feeling of unease.
 Most likely, after a bad class with a new yoga teacher, we decided to try something else next time.
 If students seem to be dropping away from a class, perhaps some of the common mistakes of yoga teachers are being made.
 Here are some of the mistakes, and how to correct or avoid them in our classes.

 2. Overestimating skill levels or letting the ego get in the way.
 A good Yoga teacher recognizes limits.
 He or she may not be able to comfortably teach every practice that they can do by themselves.
 Taking a weekend workshop and trying to incorporate brand-new skills in class can do more harm than good, if the training is not complete or too advanced.
 Resist the urge to “show off” new skills or asanas that are newly mastered.
 If you find yourself frustrated with students who aren’t “getting it,” it is a sure sign that the ego is getting the way of teaching.

 3. Insecurity.
 No practice is perfect – that’s why it’s called practice!
 Know that mistakes will be made and accept correction.
 A teacher who believes him or herself infallible is asking for trouble.
 I was lucky to be trained by an empath.
 Going back in time, when I taught classes at Aura Wellness Center in 2006, Paul used to sit in classes, because the facility in North Providence had multiple studios.
 My point is: Having your mentor quietly participate in the back of your class puts your ego in check.
 Later, I would travel and teach classes around the world, but I would always teach as if my mentor sat in my class.